 Please note that we are not able to receive applications from large metropolitan museums or galleries or from privately owned and operated museums, galleries, and collections that do not hold charitable status.

 Your organisation can make one application of up to $25,000.00 including GST per financial year (1 Jul – 30 Jun).
 There will be at least two funding rounds per annum.
+Applications for the next funding round will open on March 22nd 2021.

 Dates for the funding rounds will be advised via our e-news alert and social media channels.